Tiberias hero image

 Tiberias

-Waterfront basecamp for Galilee days and Jordan River excursions.
+Waterfront base for Galilee days and Jordan River excursions.

 Why Tiberias

-Tiberias sits on the western shore of the Sea of Galilee, making it the most convenient base for northern Israel itineraries.
-Boat docks, promenades, and hotel clusters line the waterfront, while major biblical sites lie 15–30 minutes away in every direction.
-After full days around the lake, groups can stroll the promenade, enjoy local cuisine, or rest with minimal transfers.
+Tiberias sits on the western shore of the Sea of Galilee and works as a practical base for northern Israel itineraries.
+Boat docks, promenades, and hotel clusters line the waterfront, while major biblical sites are typically 15-30 minutes away.
+After full days around the lake, groups can walk the promenade, share dinner, and return to hotels with minimal transfers.

 Top Highlights by Theme